 Students who receive fee waivers are not allowed to participate in or use the activities, services or facilities supported by those fees.

-This type of waiver is not automatically granted or pre-authorized, and must be requested via the Request for Fee Exemption.
-The request must be approved by the appropriate dean, vice president(s) and the provost, after which it is forwarded to the office of Financial Services and University Bursar for further routing.
-The form is then reviewed by the Budget Planning and Development office for fiscal impact, after which it is sent to the president for final approval.
-If approved by the president, the request is returned to the office of Financial Services and University Bursar for processing.
+This type of waiver is not automatically granted or pre-authorized, and must be requested via the Request for Fee Exemption form.
+The request requires approval by the appropriate dean, vice president(s) and the provost, after which it is forwarded to the Office of Financial Services and University Bursar for further routing.
+The Office of Budget and Financial Planning then reviews the form for fiscal impact, after which it is sent to the president for final approval.
+If approved by the president, the request is returned to the Office of Financial Services and University Bursar for processing.